ShokoSkmt/GettingCleaningData/README.md

 ##run_analysis.R
 run_analysis.R is to create tidy data set according to Course Project of Coursera "Getting and Cleaning Data".
-The tidy data set : **Averages of feature measurements which are Mean or Standard Deviation for each activity and each subject**. run_analysis.R does the following 1 ~ 6 required tasks of Course Project.
+The tidy data set is **Averages of feature measurements which are Mean or Standard Deviation for each activity and each subject**. run_analysis.R does the following 1 ~ 6 required tasks of Course Project.

 ###Required tasks of Course Project